-Guidelines for keeping:
+Guidelines for keeping documents:

-Tax related documents: The IRS suggests that personal tax records should be kept for 3 years after filing your return or two years after the taxes were paid, whichever is later.
-These rules apply to other records you use for deductions on your return, (credit card statements, utility bills, auto mileage records, and medical bills etc.).
-But, different rules apply to business taxes or if you have under-reported your income.
+Tax-related documents: Keep them for 3 years after filing your return.
+Or, keep them for 2 years after you pay the taxes, if that is later.
+This is what the IRS requires.
+These rules apply to other records you use for deductions on your return, (credit card statements, utility bills, auto mileage records, and medical bills, etc.).
+But, different rules apply to business taxes or if you have underreported your income.